jothoma1/graylog-contentpack-haproxy/README.md

 Tested with HAProxy 1.5/rsyslog/Graylog 2

 This content pack provides example configuration and useful dashboard for Haproxy load balancer :
-* Access from last week
-* Top hourly accounting users
+* Top hourly clients
-* Top hourly callingstation
+* Top hourly backends
-* Start/Stop/Interim-Update
-* VLAN
-* NAS
+* Backends with retries > 0 in 5 days
+* Frontend connections in 7 days

 ## Includes

 * Haproxy sample configuration (in order to format log in JSON)
 * Rsyslog configuration for catching JSON logs of chrooted Haproxy and transfer to Graylog (change with your graylog server or LB)
-* Stream (dont forget to change MyRadiusServer with your host)
 * Dashboard
+* No stream in this content pack (if you want to make one just create it with rule: application_name:haproxy)

 ## Requirements